+An alternative approach to estimate the ISW temperature map that does not require the input of any CMB data, but only LSS data, is discussed in Appendix~\ref{sec:appen}, following a simplified version of the method proposed by~\cite{Kitaura2010} and~\cite{Jasche2010}, who estimated the 3D gravitational potential of a galaxy network given in terms of a redshift catalogue.

-This method is able to combine all the information encoded in the CMB and LSS data about the ISW effect, in order to recover an actual map of this weak signal.
+The LCB filter is able to combine all the information encoded in the CMB and LSS data about the ISW effect, in order to recover an actual map of this weak signal.
 In particular, the LCB filter \citep{Barreiro2008,Barreiro2013} was originally developed to recover the ISW map by combining CMB intensity data and one LSS tracer.
-The method has now been extended to deal with any number of LSS surveys \citep{Manzotti2014}, as well as to include polarization information \citep{Bonavera2015} .
+The method has now been extended to deal with any number of LSS surveys \citep{Manzotti2014}, as well as to include polarization information \citep{Bonavera2016} .

-\subsubsection{Methodology}
+\subsection{Methodology}

-We briefly describe here the formalism of the extended method which will be used in this paper.
-In order to construct the filter for $n$ given surveys, the covariance matrix $\mathbf{C}(\ell)$ between ISW and LSS data is assumed to be known.
-Note that, at each multipole, $\mathbf{C}$ is a square matrix of order $t=n+1$.
-To simplify the notation, the matrix is written such that the first $n$ elements (whose harmonic coefficients are given by $g_{j=1,n}(\ell,m)$) refer to the auto- and cross-spectra involving only the $n$ LSS tracers, while the $n+1$ element contains the auto and cross-spectra that include the ISW ($d(\ell,m)$ being the harmonic coefficients of the CMB intensity map).
-Through a Cholesky decomposition of the covariance matrix, we construct the matrix $\mathbf{L}$ satisfying $\mathbf{C}(\ell)=\mathbf{L}(\ell)\mathbf{L}^T(\ell)$.
+We briefly describe here the formalism of the extended method that will be used in this paper.
+In order to construct the filter for $n$ given surveys, the covariance matrix $\tens{C}(\ell)$ between ISW and LSS data is assumed to be known.
+We note that, at each multipole, $\tens{C}$ is a square matrix of order $t=n+1$.
+To simplify the notation, the matrix is written such that the first $n$ elements (whose harmonic coefficients are given by $g_{j=1,n}(\ell,m)$) refer to the auto- and cross-spectra involving only the $n$ LSS tracers, while the $n+1$ element contains the auto- and cross-spectra that include the ISW effect ($d(\ell,m)$ being the harmonic coefficients of the CMB intensity map).
+Through a Cholesky decomposition of the covariance matrix, we construct the matrix $\tens{L}$ satisfying $\tens{C}(\ell)=\tens{L}(\ell)\tens{L}^\mathrm{T}(\ell)$.
 The estimated ISW map $\hat{s}(\ell,m)$ at each harmonic mode is then given by: \begin{linenomath*}

 \end{linenomath*} where $C_{\ell}^n$ corresponds to the power spectrum of the CMB signal, without including the ISW contribution.
-To simplify the notation, we have dropped the dependence of the Cholesky matrix $L$ on $\ell$.
-Note also that although, in principle, the inversion of $L$ should be performed only on the $n \times n$ submatrix, it is equivalent to use the full matrix, since this is triangular.
+To simplify the notation, we have dropped the dependence of the Cholesky matrix $\tens{L}$ on $\ell$.
+We note also that although, in principle, the inversion of $\tens{L}$ should be performed only on the $n \times n$ submatrix, it is equivalent to use of the full matrix, since it is triangular.